Failure To Pass The Test Of Time

 - They then introduced Al Jarreau who sings Pretty as a Picture.

-- This is followed by a repeat of the short film filled with people reuniting at the airport when anyone could meet you at the gate when you arrived which led to sentimental homecomings that you just don't see anymore.
+- This is followed by a repeat of the short film filled with people reuniting at the airport when anyone could meet you at the gate when you arrived which led to emotional homecomings that you just don't see anymore.

 - Finally, the show ended with a quick joke about Patty Hurst as Boyle's other special person in the audience.